themosis/documentation/form.md

 Retrieve form fields
 --------------------

 Each form instance contains a `FieldRepositoryInterface` instance.
-The fields repository class provides method to get fields defined inside your form.
+The fields repository class provides methods to get fields defined inside your form.

 In order to access the fields repository class, call the form `repository` method: